-In January 2010, the FASB issued Accounting Standards Update ("ASU") No. 2010-06, Improving Disclosures about Fair Value Measurements, which requires additional disclosures related to the transfers in and out of the fair value hierarchy and the activity of Level 3 financial instruments.
+In January 2010, the FASB issued ASU No. 2010-06, Improving Disclosures about Fair Value Measurements, which amends FASB ASC Topic 820 to require additional disclosures related to the transfers in and out of the fair value hierarchy and the activity of Level 3 financial instruments.
 This ASU also provides clarification for the classification of financial instruments and the discussion of inputs and valuation techniques.
-The new disclosures and clarification are effective for interim and annual reporting periods after December 15, 2009, except for the disclosures related to the activity of Level 3 financial instruments.
+The new disclosures and clarification were effective for interim and annual reporting periods after December 15, 2009, except for the disclosures related to the activity of Level 3 financial instruments.
 Those disclosures are effective for periods beginning after December 15, 2010 and for interim periods within those years.
-The Company is in the process of reviewing the potential impact of ASU No. 2010-06; however, the adoption of this ASU is not expected to have a material impact to the consolidated financial statements.
+The Company has implemented all of the required disclosures and that implementation did not have a material impact to the Company's consolidated financial statements.